Inside of a Cannabis Farm - Cannabis Climate Control

 Photosynthesis Sweet Spot

 At temperatures between 20°C and 30°C (68 to 86 Fahrenheit), cannabis plants are able to efficiently carry out photosynthesis, the process by which they convert light energy into chemical energy to fuel their growth.
+Optimal photosynthetic rates occur around 77-86°F (25-30°C) when combined with proper CO2 levels of 1000-1500 ppm and adequate lighting intensity.
 This temperature range provides the optimal conditions for the enzymes involved in photosynthesis to function at their best, promoting the production of sugars and other essential compounds needed for plant development.

 The negative impact of excessive heat on cannabis plants